andrew-drogalis/Cache-Optimized-Hashmap/README.md

-# Dense HashMap
+# Dense Hashmap

-A STL compliant open addressing hashmap and hashset that uses linear probing to find the next available slots in the underlying vector.
-Faster than [std::unordered_map](https://en.cppreference.com/w/cpp/container/unordered_map) for large sized workloads and comparable for small size workloads.
+A STL compliant open addressing hashmap and hashset that uses perfect hashing with a separate open addressing collision space.
+Faster than [std::unordered_map](https://en.cppreference.com/w/cpp/container/unordered_map) for all work loads, and uses a default load factor of `1.0` to maximize space efficiency.

 ## Table of Contents